 Sometimes, a plugin can cause a fatal or critical error in WordPress that results in loss of access to a site’s web pages or WP Admin area.
 When a fatal error occurs on a WordPress site, it’s usually due to a bug in a plugin or theme’s code that causes the site’s server to become stuck and unable to respond to requests.

 The right combination of WordPress plugins can supercharge your website, add useful functionality, and provide a great experience for you and your visitors.
 But with nearly 60,000 plugins in the official plugin repository, it can be difficult to know which to choose.
-So to help with finding the perfect plugins for your website, we’ve put together a list of the top eleven must-have plugins on WordPress.
+So to help with finding the best plugins for your website, we’ve put together a list of the top eleven must-have plugins on WordPress.

 Our dedicated team of Happiness Engineers is one of the best reasons to jump into Jetpack.
 With direct access to a global team of WordPress experts, our customers know that they’ll always have the help they need to get things up and running smoothly.